Rick Monday will forever have a special place in baseball history.

-The College Baseball Hall of Fame and two-time All-Star outfielder then went on to hit 241 home runs and 775 RBIs in 19 Major League seasons with the Oakland Athletics, Chicago Cubs and Los Angeles Dodgers, winning the 1981 World Series with the Dodgers.
+The College Baseball Hall of Fame and two-time All-Star outfielder then went on to hit 241 home runs and 775 RBIs in 19 Major League Baseball seasons with the Oakland Athletics, Chicago Cubs and Los Angeles Dodgers.

 Monday’s most memorable moment on the diamond didn’t involve Dodger blue or Cubs blue, but rather the red, white and blue.